28 Days (band)

-28 Days are an Australian punk rock band, which formed in 1997, by mainstay members Jay Dunne as lead vocalist, guitarist Simon Hepburn, and bassist Damian Gardiner.
+28 Days are an Australian rock band, which formed in 1997, by mainstay members Jay Dunne as lead vocalist, guitarist Simon Hepburn, and bassist Damian Gardiner.
 Their second studio album Upstyledown (July 2000), peaked at number one on the ARIA Albums Chart.
 Their singles, "Rip It Up" (May 2000), "Say What?"
 (November 2001) and "What's the Deal?"
 (October 2002), all reached the associated ARIA Singles Chart top 40.
 After declining popularity following their 2004 album, Extremist Makeover, the band released a greatest hits album 10 Years of Cheap Fame (March 2007) before separating later that year.
 They reformed in 2009 to support long time friends Bodyjar on their End is Now Tour.
 28 Days have released no new material since "Unmarked Graves" (April 2015).
 Their drummer, Scott Murray, died after being struck by a car in November 2001, aged 22.

 History

 1997–1999: Formation to Kid Indestructible

 28 Days were formed in Frankston, Victoria in October 1996 by James "Jay" Dunne on lead vocals, Simon Hepburn on lead guitar (the pair had worked together both on graffiti and in several punk and hardcore bands including Mindsnare, S.I.C., and Self Reliance), Damian Gardiner on bass guitar and Adam Nanscawen (p.k.a.
 Adam Bomber) on drums.

 Their self-titled debut album, was released independently in March 1998 via Stubble Records.
 Music journalist, Ed Nimmervoll, observed it gained, "a wave of encouraging reviews from journalists worldwide, including a 4K rating from Kerrang! in the U.K." Within a year they were signed by Festival Mushroom Records for a new imprint, Sputnik.
 During 1998 the band added Jay Howard on turntables and then replaced Bomber on drums by Scott Murray.
 In May 1999 the group released Kid Indestructible, a five-track extended play, which was engineered by Kalju Tonuma.
 The EP peaked number 69 on the ARIA Charts.
 National youth radio Triple J played its tracks, "Kool" and "La Tune", on high rotation.
 At the ARIA Music Awards of 1999, Tonuma was nominated for Engineer of the Year for his work.